NOC-OI/python-novice-esces/_episodes/03-matplotlib.md

 Each row in the heat map corresponds to a year in the dataset, and each column corresponds to a month.
 Blue pixels in this heat map represent low values, while yellow pixels represent high values.
 We can see low blue values in the middle (summer) months, and higher waves at the start and end of the year.
 This demonstrates that there is a seasonal cycle present.
 With calm summers bringing lower waves, and windy winters generating big waves.
 There are still differences year to year, with some stormier summers and calmer winters.

-Now let's take a look at the average wave-height per month over time:
+Now let's take a look at the average wave-height per month over time.
+Here we'll used the `plot` function to plot a line graph.

 ~~~
 ave_waveheight = numpy.mean(data, axis=0)